 RFC 9171 defines a bundle endpoint, endpoint identifier, bundle node, bundle node identifier, and bundle node number.
 What follows is a succinct discussion to summarize these concepts and help disambiguate between them.

 A bundle endpoint is defined as a set of zero or more bundle nodes that all identify themselves for BP purposes by some common identifier, called a ‘bundle EID’.
-Therefore, in general, several bundle nodes may be registered in a single common endpoint or, alternatively, a bundle node may be registered in multiple bundle endpoints.
-The latter is more common in current DTN deployments; the former is not supported by the IPN Naming Scheme.
-Also, bundles are by definition created by nodes, and they are destined for endpoints, with the exception of ‘anonymous’ bundles that have no author and use the null EID as a way to indicate that fact (i.e., they are not authored by the null EID).
+None, one, or several bundle nodes may be registered in a single common endpoint, resulting in a possibly empty multicast endpoint.
+Additionally, a bundle node may be registered in multiple bundle endpoints, with this configuration being more common in current DTN deployments.

+Section 3.2 of RFC9171 defines the concept of the 'null' endpoint, which is an endpoint that has no members and which is identified by a special 'null' EID.
+Within the ipn URI scheme, the 'null' EID is represented by the ‘null’ ipn URI.
+This means that the URIs dtn:none (Section 4.2.5.1.1 of RFC9171), ipn:0.0, and ipn:0.0.0 all refer to the BPv7 'null' endpoint.

+Bundles are by definition created by identified nodes, and they are destined for endpoints.
+‘Anonymous bundles’ – that is, bundles for which the source node identifier is the null EID - are the only exception to this rule.
+They are defined in RFC9171 to enable DTN to support applications where anonymity of the sender is important.

 Given that bundle nodes and bundle endpoints are decidedly different concepts, uniquely distinguishing them requires two sets of identifiers, one for nodes and one for endpoints, which are termed ‘node IDs’ and ‘bundle EIDs’.
 However, rather than defining separate namespaces for each of them, RFC 9171 instead uses EIDs for both.
 This choice is justified by two factors: